ray-project/ray/doc/source/cluster/key-concepts.rst

 remote Ray cluster.
 Ray Job Submission simplifies the experience of packaging, deploying, and managing a Ray application.

-To learn how to run workloads on a Ray Cluster, refer to the :ref:`Ray Jobs guide<ray-jobs-under-construction>`.
+To learn how to run workloads on a Ray Cluster, refer to the :ref:`Ray Jobs guide<ray-jobs>`.